 Ideal Zero Gravity Massage Chair Notable Features & Benefits

 This massage chair features a lot of therapeutic massage modes and massage functions.
-It is priced just under $1,500 and features the longest hybrid track in the industry.
+It is priced at just under $1,500 and features the longest hybrid track in the industry.
 The company states that this ensures the chair gives the best massage available in the industry.

 However, I think that the long hybrid track doesn’t do much better than standard hybrid tracks like those found in the Kahuna LM6800.